The Burren Yoga & Meditation Centre

 Ireland has a long history as a place of retreat.
 It stretches back to the 7

 th century when monastic hermits sought out tranquil valleys and lakes for a touch of quiet contemplation.
-And those chasing a spot of relaxation still look to pockets of the Irish wilderness to this day.
+And those chasing a spot of relaxation still look to the Irish wilderness to this day.

 Why?
 Well, Dave Brocklebank, owner of the

 Burren Yoga & Meditation Centre explains: “there is something natural and grounding about being in Ireland.”

 Good Retreat Guide calls them “a modern answer to modern living”.
 We like to think of them of as an oasis of calm and peace, a place for recharging and rest.

 These days retreats come in a wide range of formats, but all promise soothing relaxation quicker than you can say “scented candles”.

 Ireland’s rich Christian heritage has ensured plenty of spiritual retreat options, while anyone looking to detox their body rather than their soul should head for a health farm or destination spa.
 All you need to do is close your eyes, breathe deeply and relax.

 In Cork, the Tibetan Buddhist centre Dzogchen Beara welcomes visitors of all faiths.
 Perched in an astoundingly beautiful edge of the peninsula, its meditation garden is famous for its soul-shaking views, while the meditation courses will also fill that requirement.

 Think a friend might enjoy this article?
 Click

 “One can often 'feel' the slight hyperactivity from people who live fast-paced lives in cities when they first arrive,” says Dave of the